fo0s/CV/README.md

 > Apr, 2014 — Oct, 2016

-Specialised in catering for ViP private events and for premium fashion clients.
+Specialized in catering for ViP private events and for premium fashion clients.

 #### The Savoy Hotel